akkeris/docs/architecture/webhooks.md

 ### Step 3.
 Secure Your Webhook

-In the above example the secret `abc123` is used to calculate the SHA1 HMAC and send it with the request as the `x-appkit-signature` header with the signature prefixed with `sha1=`.
+In the above example the secret `abc123` is used to calculate the SHA1 HMAC and send it with the request as the `x-akkeris-signature` header with the signature prefixed with `sha1=`.
 This allows you to confirm that the request coming in did indeed come from Akkeris.

 While confirming the the signatures match with the secret provided is optional, it's highly recommended for security.